fltk/fltk/README.md

 ## WHAT IS FLTK?

-    The Fast Light Tool Kit ("FLTK", pronounced "fulltick") is a cross-platform C++ GUI toolkit for UNIX®/Linux® (X11 or Wayland), Microsoft® Windows®, and macOS®.
+    The Fast Light Tool Kit is a cross-platform C++ GUI toolkit for UNIX®/Linux® (X11 or Wayland), Microsoft® Windows®, and macOS®.
     FLTK provides modern GUI functionality without the bloat and supports 3D graphics via OpenGL® and its built-in GLUT emulation.
 It was originally developed by Mr. Bill Spitzak